mitja/mitja.github.io/_drafts/ollama-basics.md

 Etudes:

-- Installation on Linux: `curl -fsSL https://ollama.com/install.sh | sh` (windows and mac are available as download)
+- Installation on Linux: `curl -fsSL https://ollama.com/install.sh | sh`
+- Installation on Windows
+- Installation on Mac
+- Installation with Docker
 - Run a model from the repository: `ollama run example`
+- Run with infos: `ollama run example --verbose`
 - List models on your computer: `ollama list`
 - Delete a model from your computer: `ollama rm example`
 - copy a model from the repository: `ollama cp example newname`
-- Run with infos: `ollama run example --verbose`
 - Start server: `ollama start`
-- Test server with curl: `curl http
+- Test server with curl: `curl http`
 - Create a model from a Modelfile: `ollama create example -f Modelfile`
 - Pull a model from the repository: `ollama pull example`
 - Pass in prompts as arguments: `ollama run example "say hi"`